So how many cloth diapers do you need? 2 to 3 days’ worth of newborn cloth diapers is the safest approach you can take.

 Some AIO diapers offer room for additional inserts.
 This kind of feature makes it more convenient for nighttime use and for babies who are heavy wetters.

-With an all-in-one cloth diapering system, you have lesser clothes to wash since covers and inserts all come together.
-We highly recommend this type of cloth diapering system.
+With an all-in-one cloth diapering system, you have LESSER clothes to wash since covers and inserts all come together.

 4. Pocket Cloth Diapers